Bioconductor/bioconductor_salt/README.md

 4. Copy ssh keys to `/srv/salt/common/files`.

-5. Add key names and users to the pillar at `/srv/pillar/common/init.sls`.
+5. Copy `/srv/pillar/custom/example.sls` to `/srv/pillar/custom/init.sls`.

-6. Configure additional settings in the pillar.
+   Configure additional settings in the `custom/init.sls` pillar.
 Some states for specific Bioc packages are defined in the pillar.
 If they are no longer needed, they maybe set to `False`.

-7. Run salt, with debug or testing (`test=True`) if desired:
+6. Run salt, with debug or testing (`test=True`) if desired:

     ```
     sudo salt-call --local state.highstate -l debug
     ```

-8. Configure the `BBS` configuration files.
+7. Configure the `BBS` configuration files.

-9. Uncomment the desired builds in the crontab as `biocbuild`.
+8. Uncomment the desired builds in the crontab as `biocbuild`.

 ## Notes